tea2code/fantasy-rts/README.md

 ## Documentation

-A documentation of the ingame mechanisms and especially of the mod support is provided in the documentation directory.
+A documentation of the in-game mechanisms and especially of the mod support is provided in the documentation directory.
 This also includes design sheets.